opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Custom_Relationship.md

           relationship: tosca.relationships.ConnectsTo
 ```

-#### Step 1: Define custom relationship
+To fully control the lifecycle of a relationship in further details:

-To fully control the lifecycle of a relationship in further details, we define a new one by extending
+#### Step 1: Define a custom relationship

-`tosca.relationships.ConnectsTo`:
+First, define a custom relationship `NodejsConnectToMongo` by extending the `tosca.relationships.ConnectsTo` relationship:

 ```yaml
 relationship_types: